Opposing

 to be much more duplication when every prophet is reciting from the

-Oral Torah, similar in function as another source for God's law, to
+Oral Torah, similar in function as another source for God's law for Muslims;

 the Ahadith and the Sunna of Prophet Muhammad.
 Mishnah Sanhedrin 4:5